nephio-project/docs/content/en/docs/porch/_index.md

  Porch is “kpt-as-a-service”, providing opinionated package management, manipulation, and lifecycle operations in a Kubernetes-based API.
 This allows automation of these operations using standard Kubernetes controller techniques.

-Porch is short for Package Orchestration.
+"Porch" is short for "Package Orchestration".

 ## Porch in the Nephio architecture, history and outlook